tweag/nixpkgs/pkgs/build-support/granularSource/notes.md

 Like `pkgs.granularSource._path`, but it creates symlinks to the original source instead of copying the files.

+TODO: Somehow export the result as a bash script doing the symlinking

 ## `pkgs.granularSource.lib`

 Same functions as `lib.sources` but acting on granular build-time sources created using `pkgs.granularSource.create`.